-Adult fungus gnats have short lifespan, only live for about a week and will flitter about being a nuisance, but they’re more of an annoyance than a threat at this stage.
+Adult fungus gnats have short lifespans, only live for about a week, and will flitter about being a nuisance, but they’re more of an annoyance than a threat at this stage.

 The real danger lies in their larvae, which burrow into the moist soil and devour fungus and mold, often munching on plant roots around the organic matter in the process.